-On July 1, 2020, MICT completed its acquisition of GFHI pursuant to the previously announced Agreement and Plan of Merger entered into on November 7, 2019 by and between MICT, Micronet, GFHI, Global Fintech Holding Ltd, a British Virgin Islands company and the sole shareholder of GFHI, and MICT Merger Subsidiary Inc., a British Virgin Islands company and a wholly owned subsidiary of MICT, as amended and restated on April 15, 2020.
-As described in the Restated Merger Agreement, upon consummation of the Acquisition, the outstanding share of GFHI was cancelled in exchange for a convertible promissory note in the principal amount of \$25,000,000 issued to GFH by MICT, which Consideration Note has been converted into 22,727,273 shares of common stock of MICT at a conversion price of \$1.10 per share.
+On July 1, 2020, MICT completed its acquisition of GFHI pursuant to the previously announced agreement and plan of merger (the "Merger Agreement") entered into on November 7, 2019 by and between MICT, Micronet, GFHI, Global Fintech Holding Ltd, a British Virgin Islands company and the sole shareholder of GFHI, and MICT Merger Subsidiary Inc., a British Virgin Islands company and a wholly owned subsidiary of MICT, as amended and restated on April 15, 2020.
+As described in the Merger Agreement, upon consummation of the acquisition, the outstanding share of GFHI were cancelled in exchange for a convertible promissory note in the principal amount of \$25,000,000 issued to GFH by MICT.
+This note has been converted into 22,727,273 shares of common stock of MICT at a conversion price of \$1.10 per share.
 As a result of the acquisition goodwill and intangible assets were created.

-GFHI's net revenues and net loss are presented if the Company's acquisition date had occurred at the beginning of the annual reporting period.
+GFHI's net revenues and net loss are presented as if the Company's acquisition date had occurred at the beginning of the annual reporting period.